SAMEER969/Data_Cleaning_Excel/README.md

 **• Better Insights:** Clean data allows for more accurate and meaningful insights.
 It enables analysts and decision-makers to trust the information they are working with, leading to more informed and reliable conclusions.

+In this project, the raw and dirty datasets containing of various data is cleaned using Microsoft excel

+There are numerous ways to clean data, and the specific methods you choose may depend on the nature of the data and the issues present.
+Some of data cleaning processes using Excel:

+**○ Removing Duplicates:**
+Identifying and eliminating duplicate entries in a dataset.

+**○ Handling Missing Data:**
+Filling in missing values or excluding incomplete records.

+**○ Correcting Typos and Inconsistencies:**
+Using find and replace, or functions like VLOOKUP to correct errors.

+**○ Formatting and Standardization:**
+Standardizing data formats, units, and structures.

+**○ Text-to-Columns:**
+Splitting data stored in a single column into multiple columns.

+**○ Trimming Whitespace:**
+Removing leading and trailing spaces from text.

+**○ Dealing with Case Sensitivity:**
+Standardizing the case of text data using functions like UPPER, LOWER, or PROPER.

+**○ Date Formatting:**
+Standardizing date formats to ensure consistency.

+**○ Error Checking:**
+Identifying and handling errors using functions like IFERROR.

+**○ Conditional Formatting:**
+Highlighting cells based on specific conditions for better visualization.

+**○ Advanced Filter:**
+Filtering data based on complex criteria.

+**○ Data Consolidation:**
+Combining data from multiple sources or ranges.

+**○ Data Validation:**
+Setting rules to control the type of data entered into cells.

+**○ Removing Extra Spaces:**
+Eliminating extra spaces within text.

+**○ Handling Special Characters:**
+Removing or replacing special characters that may cause issues.

+These methods can be combined or applied iteratively, depending on the specific challenges presented by the dataset.
+The goal is to ensure that the data is accurate, consistent, and suitable for the intended analysis or application.